phillyslick/philaspice/README.md

 -
 ###Variants
 - Need to see if he uses SKUs
-- Shift pricing from just price to another price range - this time for all the different weights.
-Also a lowest price method.
 - Ability to add weights "on the fly" in the variant/product page

 ###Categories